Year of the Novel

 What is voice and how do you find, or develop, yours?
 What’s the relationship between voice and tone?
 We’ll talk about metaphor, imagery and finding the exact right word every time.

 Who’s telling this story?
 What do they know and how do they know it?
 How does ‘head-hopping’ differ from omniscient POV?
 And why does any of this matter?
-Can’t we just tell the story how it comes out?
-Answers to all of these questions and more as we dive deep into the wonders of POV.
+Can’t we just tell the story as it comes out?
+Answers to these questions and more as we dive deeper into the wonders of POV.

 We’ve been working on our novels for over half the year by now.
 It’s time to talk about smashing writer’s block, pushing through frustration and dealing with doubt.